 Parents

-Digital Growth is a project linked to the Green Plan and the Reykjavik Education Policy.
+Digital Growth is a project linked to the Green Plan and the Reykjavík Education Policy.
 It was launched to accelerate the IT introduction in the City's primary schools.
-In the first phase of the project, students in upper primary school are lent learning devices.
+Initially, upper primary school students received learning devices, this was then extended to mid-level students.

 1:1 Devices For Students